Jean-StephaneCote/UART/README.md

 **How It Works**
 - **Transmit**:
   The module latches `data_to_send` at the start bit, then sends each data bit in sequence.
 If parity is enabled, it sends the parity bit next, then the configured stop bits.
 The `data_to_send` signal must be asserted for the entire first baud tick period.
+Once the transmission starts, the data to send gets latched.
 - **Receive**:
   On detecting a low start bit, it samples bits at the baud rate.
 After collecting `N_data` bits (and parity if enabled), it checks stop bits to detect framing errors.